Lifestyle | Health & Wellness

 We like to say a Red light doesn’t mean stop, it means learn more!
 Dive in deeper.
 You might be surprised.

-We know from speaking with so many of you and from spending time on social media that too many FODMAPers stop when they see a Red Light – and that means they are missing out on delicious food and what is best for their health.
+We know from speaking with so many of you, and from spending time on social media, that too many people following the diet stop when they see a Red Light – and that means they are missing out on delicious food and what is best for their health.

 Low FODMAP Foods Beyond The App

-With the frequent updates and large database, the Monash app continues to be the easiest and most reliable resource.
-But let’s say you are reading something somewhere that says a particular food is high FODMAP.
+With the frequent updates and large databases, the Monash and FODMAP Friendly apps continue to be the most reliable resources.
+But let’s say you are reading something somewhere that says a particular food is high FODMAP (like lists handed to you by the doctor).

-Or, maybe you are looking at a splashy graphic on social media that has a column of high FODMAP foods and a column of low FODMAP foods.
+Maybe you are looking at a splashy graphic on social media that has a column of “high FODMAP foods” and a column of “low FODMAP foods”.
 Read carefully.
-Most often we see incomplete information.
+Most often we see incomplete or incorrect information – and typically serving size information is completely absent.

 That ripe banana and/or avocado under the high FODMAP category is probably scaring you away from eating any.
 YOU CAN EAT THEM!
-Safely, even during Elimination.
+Even during Elimination.

-Serving sizes are often not addressed, particularly on social media.
+Serving sizes are often not addressed on those lists, and especially on social media.
 This diet is not meant to be learned in tiny, incomplete sound bites.

 Read on.
 We will explain how you can eat that ripe banana and avocado and so much more.